-Präteritum/Imperfect – Examples & Exercises for the Simple Past Tense in German
+Präteritum / Imperfect – Examples with Tables & Exercises for the Simple Past Tense in German

 The German Präteritum, also known as the German simple past tense or imperfect tense, is used to describe actions that began and ended in the past.